Career Spotlights:

 Solution Architect or Technical Architect or Enterprise Architect?

-If you’ve got your eye on a career as an Azure Architect, there are several paths you can go down.
-The two most common types of Architect roles you’ll find in the Azure world are Technical Architect and Solution Architect.
+If you’re considering a career as an Azure Architect, there are multiple paths to choose from.
+The two most popular architect roles in the Azure ecosystem are Technical Architect and Solution Architect.